Chondromalacia Physical Therapy: Information, Exercises, and More

 If you are suffering from knee pain or other symptoms of chondromalacia, contact your doctor.
 Early treatment may prevent further damage to the articular cartilage and ease your symptoms.

-Treatment that may be combined with these include:
+Treatments that may be combined with these include:

 - Anti-inflammatory medicines—ibuprofen